 Research Projects:

-A third facet of our work centers on comparative studies to delineate shared and distinct features of forebrain development across vertebrate species.
-Questions being addressed by this work include: What factors contribute to the formation of sulci and gyri in some vertebrate species?
-How are cortical precursor cells similar, or different, across species?
+IV.
+Finally, when time allows, additional work centers on comparative studies to delineate shared and distinct features of forebrain development across vertebrate species.
+Questions addressed by this work include: What factors contribute to the formation of formation of a consistent pattern of sulci and gyri in vertebrate species?
+How are cortical precursor cells similar and how do they differ across species?